EddieRydell/light_controller/README.md

 # ESP32 Light Controller

 This project is a custom LED light controller using an ESP32, built to overcome certain limitations in typical market LED controllers, such as low frame rates and visual artifacts like strobing.
+It is meant to be used with lights that use the WS2811/2812 protocol.

 ## Features